How To Check a Solicitor’s Record

 Disciplinary actions

-• Breach of confidentiality: Revealing sensitive client information without permission or legal obligation.
+• Breach of confidentiality: Revealing sensitive information without permission or legal obligation.

-• Conflict of interest: Representing multiple parties with opposing interests in the same case or having personal interests that compromise their ability to represent their client impartially.
+• Conflict of interest: Representing multiple parties with opposing interests in the same case or having personal interests that compromise their ability to represent a client impartially.

 • Dishonesty or fraud: Misleading clients or other parties, falsifying documents, or engaging in fraudulent activities.

-• Negligence: Failing to provide a reasonable standard of care or skill in handling a client's legal matters, which may result in harm or financial loss to the client.
+• Professional negligence: Failing to provide a reasonable standard of care or skill in handling a client's legal matters, which may result in harm or financial loss to the client.

-• Misappropriation of client funds: Mishandling or illegally using client money for personal gain or other unauthorized purposes.
+• Misappropriation of client funds: Mishandling or illegally using client money for personal gain or other unauthorised purposes.

 Checking a solicitor's record before engaging their services is crucial to ensuring that you work with a trustworthy and competent legal expert.